preservim/vim-pencil/README.markdown

 <!-- vim: set tw=74 :-->
 ```

-This is a ‘modeline’ that tells Vim to run the following command upon
+This is an optional ‘modeline’ that tells Vim to run the following command
-loading the file into a buffer:
+upon loading the file into a buffer:

 ```vim
 :set textwidth=74
 ```

-This informs _pencil_ that it should assume hard line breaks, regardless
+It tells _pencil_ to assume hard line breaks, regardless of whether or
-of whether or not soft line wrap is the default editing mode for files of
+not soft line wrap is the default editing mode for files of type ‘markdown’.
-type ‘markdown’.

 You explicitly specify soft wrap mode by specifying a textwidth of `0`: